tock/tock/doc/reference/trd-appid.md

 }
 ```

-When the kernel successfully parses and loads a process binary into a
+When the kernel successfully parses and loads a Userspace Binary into
-`Process` structure, it places it into a state indicating that its
+a `Process` structure, it places it into a state indicating that its
 integrity has not been checked.
 If the process loading function is
 provided an instance of `AppCredentialsChecker`, it uses this
 instances to check whether each of the loaded proceses is safe to run.